 What’s the very first ingredient?

-Yeast extract which is just another name for MSG.
-Note that there are dozens of aliases for neurotoxic MSG (1) used in food labeling that while misleading, is completely legal.
+Yeast extract which is an alias for glutamate.
+Note that there are dozens of aliases used in food labeling that while misleading, is completely legal.
 It is essentially a cat and mouse game food manufacturers play with consumers.
 As soon as consumers wise up to one name, they change to another then another.
+(1)

-Note that avoidance of MSG in processed foods is important not only to keep frequent headaches at bay, but also to maintain a healthy weight.
-MSG damages and kills neurons in the hypothalamus in the brain stem and can contribute to obesity over time by damaging metabolism (2).
+Note that avoidance of MSG and glutamate in processed foods is important.
+It frequently helps resolve issues with headaches.
+It also simplifies maintaining a healthy weight.
+MSG damages and kills neurons in the hypothalamus in the brain stem.
+This can contribute to obesity over time by damaging metabolism.
+Neurosurgeon Dr. Russell Blaylock describes the dangers of this food additive in his book The Taste That Kills.

 How companies get away with these labeling shenanigans is shocking.
 As a consumer, you really need to be on your toes to keep from falling for these processed food scams.

-This easy and delicious recipe for bouillon cubes uses the strong and flavorful herb lovage, which has been traditionally used for centuries to boost the taste of soups and season broth from Europe to southwestern regions in Asia.
+The easy and delicious recipe for homemade stock cubes below uses the strong and flavorful herb lovage.
+It’s been traditionally used for centuries to boost the taste of soups and season broth from Europe to southwestern regions in Asia.

-This recipe was sent to me from Joan O., a reader in Ireland who very graciously said I was welcome to publish for all to enjoy, share and benefit from.
-Here are her words to me via email:
+This recipe was sent to me from Joan O., a reader in Ireland.
+She very graciously said I could publish for all to enjoy.

-Sarah, please feel free to use my recipe, I am not involved in the food industry so don’t have a blog or website (at present I am writing a very simple whole history of Ireland).
-One of my daughters has eczema and I knew that MSG exacerbated it, but I had thought that we were an MSG free house until I read your website and found out that yeast extract is MSG.
+Sarah, please feel free to use my recipe.
+One of my daughters has eczema and I knew that MSG exacerbated it, but I had thought that we were an MSG free house until I read your website and found out that yeast extract is [glutamate] MSG.

 My family and I were consuming MSG unknown to ourselves in the form of organic bouillon & stock cubes.
 When we gave them up it was difficult to compensate for the taste but the following Lovage cubes recipe does a really good job, better than just adding fresh lovage as the flavour is much stronger.